17 Tips for Dating Someone with Kids

 Which is totally normal, and totally okay.

-So stop channeling the super-stepparent you think you’re supposed to be and just be yourself.
-The sooner you return to a not-on-steroids level of authentic you-ness, the sooner your stepkid will feel like it’s safe to emerge from their cave of sulk.
+So take a step back, stop channeling the super-stepparent you think you're supposed to be, and just be yourself.
+The sooner you return to a not-on-steroids level of authentic you-ness, the sooner your stepkid will feel like it's safe to emerge from their cave of sulk.

 Successfully blending a family takes years, so think of becoming a stepparent like you're competing in a triathlon.
 You gotta pace yourself.
 Don't give yourself empty in the first leg.

-10. Fading into the background can also make things worse.
+10. Disengaging the Wrong Way can also make things worse

 In a traditional family, we know exactly what happens to the kids whose parents bend over backwards, hand them everything on a silver platter and never enforce rules, consequences, or boundaries.
 They grow up into spoiled little shitheads.
 Yet somehow—incomprehensibly— we all think that parenting children this way after divorce won't have the exact same result.